solliancenet/azure-synapse-build-together-blog/Blog-3/operational-data-lecture.md

 5. **Important:** By itself, a Spark Pool is not a cluster; it is a collection of metadata that specifies the configuration of a Spark cluster provisioned or supplied by Azure Synapse Analytics on-demand.
     - Different users of the same Synapse Workspace will be allocated isolated Spark clusters for their workloads
-    - Consider creating separate Spark pools for Development and Production environments or for different users
+    - Consider creating separate Spark pools for Development and Production environments or different users
     - Multiple Spark pools may be defined in a workspace.
-Each pool definition may have differing configurations and properties.
-This can be helpful when different data workloads have different requirements.
+Each pool definition may have different configurations and properties.
+This can be helpful when different data workloads have additional requirements.

 ## Task 2: Working with Apache Spark